Wild Nephin National Park, established in November 1998 it is Ireland’s sixth National Park and is located on the Western seaboard in North West Mayo.

 Features of the National Park

 To the west of the mountains is the Owenduff bog.
-This is one of the last intact active blanket bog systems in Ireland and Western Europe and is an important scientific and scenic feature of the National Park.
+This is one of the last intact active blanket bog systems in Ireland and Western Europe.
+It is an important scientific and scenic feature of the National Park.

 The National Park also protects a variety of other important habitats and species.
 These include alpine heath, upland grassland, heath and lakes and river catchments.
 Greenland White-fronted geese, Golden plover, Red Grouse and Otters are just some of the important fauna found within the Park.

 The park itself part of the Owenduff / Nephin Complex Special Area of Conservation (SAC) and Special Protection Area (SPA).
-These European designations are part of the Natura 2000 Network, which protect rare and important habitats and species under the EU Habitats and Birds Directive.
+These European designations are part of the Natura 2000 Network.
+They protect rare and important habitats and species under the EU Habitats and Birds Directive.

 Ballycroy Visitor Centre at Wild Nephin National Park